MicrosoftDocs/defender-docs/defender-endpoint/mde-plugin-wsl.md

 ## Installation steps

-If you Windows Subsystem for Linux isn't installed yet, follow these steps:
+If your Windows Subsystem for Linux isn't installed yet, follow these steps:

 1. Open Terminal or Command Prompt.
 (In Windows, go to **Start** > **Command Prompt**.
 Or, right-click the start button and then select **Terminal**.)